All Episodes

 Dark.

-Chuck Schumer is full of Pablum here, as is his buddy Dick Durbin.
+Chuck Schumer is full of pablum here, as is his buddy Dick Durbin.

-and we've also discovered a similar letter by Dick Durbin, one of Schumer's partners in this crime, who attempted to influence another piece of uh of action by the Department of Justice and a U.S. attorney, and I'll share that with you as the program unfolds today.
+And we've also discovered a similar letter by Dick Durbin, one of Schumer's partners in this crime, who attempted to influence another piece of action by the Department of Justice and a U.S. attorney.

-Uh somebody asked me if I thought that there's a chance that the Democrats could overplay their hand in all this, all these investigations and all of these demands for some documents and the issuing the subpoenas.
+Now, I was asked yesterday, or last night, somebody asked me if I thought that there's a chance that the Democrats could overplay their hand in all this, all these investigations and all of these demands for documents and issuing the subpoenas.

 Is the country going to get tired of this?